playingintraffic/zen/docs/overview.md

 ## Overview

-ZEN is a server framework core.
+ZEN is a server core.
 It's not a roleplay kit, it's not a city template, and it's not a collection of thrown together bloat.

 It's a core built around one principle: **Only build what you need.**